-Turning, for guidance, to the draft RTS adopted by the European Commission, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards", (c) same asset class.
-It is worth noting that there is no required homogeneity factor for this asset class.
+Turning, for guidance, to the RTS adopted by the European Commission, in principle, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards", (c) "same asset class" and (d) "relevant risk factors".
+Consumer loans are though considered sufficiently homogeneous and do not need to meet also a specific homogeneity factor.

-Until the RTS is finally approved and following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
+Following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
 It cannot mean "exactly the same underwriting criteria", since this would make it impossible for any securitisation ever to have a "homogenous" pool.

-In the Transaction, the loans were underwritten on a similar basis, they are being serviced by the Sellers which are subject to conduct supervision in the Netherlands according to similar servicing procedures, they are a single asset class - consumer loans.
+In the Transaction, the loans are underwritten on a similar basis, they are being serviced by the Servicer on the same platform and they are a single asset class.

-PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.
+PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogeneous" by a wide consensus of market participants.